 Blackpool and the Fylde College is committed to providing a highly responsive curriculum that is employment and future-focused and will enable you to develop essential knowledge and skills that will prepare you for future success in your career and in life.
-Enrolling on the programme will enable you to take the first steps to becoming a Cyber Security professional.
-You will engage with the latest technologies to understand and explore hacking in an ethical context.
-You will use vulnerability scanners and penetration testing tools to detect, establish and mitigate organisational security risks in a simulated environment.
-You will also learn about networks and how to secure them from intruders, and understand laws and processes that are applicable to the area of network and data security.
+Enrolling on the programme will enable you to take the first steps to becoming a Networking professional.
+You will engage with the latest technologies to understand how networks work in our state of the art, CISCO approved labs which are equipped with the latest and best routers and switches.
+You can explore other contemporary technologies in virtualisation and cloud computing to understand how future systems administration will develop.
+Remote access to our bank of dedicated VM infrastructure provides opportunities to develop skills beyond what is taught in the classroom.

 Businesses are reliant upon interconnected systems and networked infrastructures, and as these systems continue to grow in size and importance, the number of job roles in computer networking increases as a consequence.
-The need for organisations to protect themselves from the legal, social, ethical and economic ramifications derived from data loss or security breaches is symbiotic with this reliance.
+Networks are found in schools, universities, and there is a plethora of other networked business premises.
+The success in terms of recruitment of our students to positions offered in these businesses is remarkable and the NESA (and its predecessor NESSA) has a proven track record in supplying career opportunities for our graduates.

-This Foundation Degree programme has already produced graduates who have found employment in the area of network security or networking generally.
-The combination of network security with network engineering produces extremely well qualified graduate cohorts with broad, commercially desirable skill sets and qualifications.
-It produces self-directing IT professionals with a wide range of career pathways available to them.
-Along with the technical skills gained, you will develop other skills such as an appreciation of lifelong learning and the value of transferable skills.
+This Foundation Degree programme produces graduates who possess a combination of network engineering and softer, transferable skills which produce extremely well qualified graduate cohorts with broad, commercially desirable skill sets and qualifications.
+On completion of the programme, you will become a self-directing IT professional with a wide range of career pathways available to you.
+Along with the technical skills gained, you will develop skills to open the door to lifelong learning which is beneficial both at a career and personal level.

 The college has experience of delivering specialist HE networking courses linked to both the Cisco and the Microsoft.
 We have demonstrated that there is an established market for such globally recognised networking qualifications in the local area.
 Building on this success, the FdSc.
-Network Engineering (Cyber Security) provides a specialist route in one of the most indemand disciplines within contemporary computing.
-With the FdSc Network Engineering (Cyber Security) programme you will develop technical and professional skills with which you will meet the current expectations of industry.
+Network Engineering (Systems Administration) provides a variety of routes into some of the best paid areas in contemporary computing.
+With the FdSc Network Engineering (Systems Administration) programme you will develop technical and professional skills with which you will meet the current expectations of industry.